npjg/TonkaConstruction/README.md

 This was one of the first computer games I ever played.
 If I recall correctly, I got the CD-ROM from a yard sale... where I've gotten most games I've ever played.
 This game brought much enjoyment to me as a youngster.

-# Support Me!
-If you like my reverse-engineering work, you can [buy me a matcha latte](https://www.buymeacoffee.com/natster) 🍵!

 ## Usage
 Installing the PyPI package will also install a `TonkaConstruction` script that can be invoked from the command line as follows:
 ```